onlinebacon/60-nm-per-degree/README.md

 ### The Trigonometry Problem on Flat Earth

 If you're familiar with trigonometry you might already be spotting an issue for flat Earth with this correlation.
-We can use trigonometric functions to figure out, for example, how high the top of a building will appear for an observer giving the building's height, the observer's height and the distance between the observer and the building.
+We can use trigonometric functions to figure out, for example, how high the top of a building will appear for an observer given the building's height, the observer's height and the distance between the observer and the building.
 And for the top of the building to drop from 30° to 60° by simply moving away from it over a flat surface it would require you to triple your distance to the building, while with the rule of thumb of navigation the distance is just doubling.

 There are, however, ad-hoc hypotheses that could explain how this 60 NM per degree relationship could emerge on flat Earth, with some type of upward light bending, a different version of perspective or some other sort of idea.
 The goal of this document is not to explore this argument, we will simply accept the rule and assume there is some mechanism that explains it or causes it on flat Earth and move forward.